provena/provena/docs/provenance/overview/what-are-entities.md

 ### 2.1.
 Underlying conceptual model

-The underlying conceptual model for entities in the RRAP M&DS IS uses PROV-O. As depicted in the image below, 3 core concepts are defined:
+The underlying conceptual model for entities in Provena uses PROV-O. As depicted in the image below, 3 core concepts are defined:

 -   Entity
 -   Agent